 Five advantages of migrating to the cloud

-In taking the high operational costs of processes such as hardware maintenance or managing multiple software licenses out of the equation, moving to the cloud enables organizations to spend more time and energy strengthening their offer.
+By removing the high operational costs of processes such as hardware maintenance or managing multiple software licenses, migrating to the cloud allows organizations to devote more time and energy to strengthen their offerings.

 For a company, taking its digital assets to the cloud can be like moving out: Do we take everything with us?
 Do we keep some things and take the opportunity to renew others?
 Do we design from scratch to make the most of the new space?